Lynn Tilton: Awards and accolades

 On December 18, 2012, Diversity Woman Magazine awarded Tilton the Mosaic Women Legend Award for her efforts in saving American jobs.
 The award was presented at the National Diversity Woman Business Leadership Conference.

 On September 5, 2014, Tilton was awarded the Intercollegiate Tennis Association (ITA) Achievement Award at the ITHF Board of Directors Meeting at the Grand Hyatt Hotel in New York.
 The ITA Achievement Award pays tribute each year to past participants in the world of varsity tennis who have achieved excellence in their chosen careers.
 The spirit of the award honors both professional success and contributions to society, made either as a direct result of a career or through humanitarian efforts.

-In 2014, Tilton received the Women's Entrepreneurship Day Pioneer Award in recognition for her achievements in the business world.

 Controversy

 In March 2015, the U.S. Securities and Exchange Commission (SEC) charged Tilton with defrauding her collateralized loan obligation (CLO) investors.
 She filed a lawsuit against the SEC on April 1, 2015, to stop the SEC from pursuing the charges against her.
 On September 27, 2017, an SEC judge dismissed the charges.

 In June 2016, an article in The New York Times attributed the collapse of TransCare, a provider of ambulance services, directly to Patriarch and Tilton.